richardfan1126/aws-clean-rooms-lab/02-joining-tables/README.md

 In this session, we will use AWS Clean Rooms to join multiple tables from different accounts.

-We will be creating 2 collaborations, using [**Aggregation**](https://docs.aws.amazon.com/clean-rooms/latest/userguide/analysis-rules-aggregation.html) and [**List**](https://docs.aws.amazon.com/clean-rooms/latest/userguide/analysis-rules-list.html) Aggregation analysis rule respectively.
+We will be creating 2 collaborations, using [**Aggregation**](https://docs.aws.amazon.com/clean-rooms/latest/userguide/analysis-rules-aggregation.html) and [**List**](https://docs.aws.amazon.com/clean-rooms/latest/userguide/analysis-rules-list.html) analysis rule respectively.

 ## Scenario